Guide

 Getting this right is the most important part of this guide.
 The four diseases most often confused with Epistylis are ich, velvet, columnaris, and fungus.
 Here is how they differ:

-Looks like: White/off-white fuzzy tufts, irregular patches, often at fin bases or wound sites.
-Not uniformly scattered.
+Looks like: Off-white fuzzy tufts or irregular patches, often at fin bases or old damage sites — not an even sprinkle.

 Velvet (Oodinium / Piscinoodinium)